damncabbage/deadname.id.au/_posts/2017-10-07-generating-dates-for-fuzzing-with-elm-test.markdown

   dateWithinYearRange (y - 2) (y + 2)
 ```

-`Always passes` does what it says on the tin, and `Mostly fails` and `Always fails` progressively shrinks the date integers, while preserving some sensible-looking failure output for debugging:
+`Always passes` does what it says on the tin, and `Fails` and `Fails a lot more` fall over while preserving some sensible-looking failure output for debugging:

 ```
-✗ Mostly fails
+✗ Fails

 Given (Date { year = 2017, month = 1, day = 2 },Date { year = 2017, month = 1, day = 1 })